Ufton Court

 The rear of Ufton Court at Ufton Nervet.

-Run by children's experiential education charity The Ufton Court Educational Trust, Ufton Court is a manor house in the civil parish of Ufton Nervet, in the county of Berkshire, England.

-Ufton Court also operates as a wedding and corporate event venue.
+Ufton Court is a manor house in the civil parish of Ufton Nervet, in the county of Berkshire, England.
+It is run by children's experiential education charity The Ufton Court Educational Trust, and also operates as a wedding and corporate event venue.

 Architecture

 Historic England describe Ufton architecturally as:Late C15, circa 1568, altered and partly refaced in late C17, further altered in C18, and whole restored in circa 1838 with some later alterations.
 Rendered timber frame with red brick refacing to rear, some brick additions, and old tile roof, in 2 ranges to left.
 Large irregular E-plan with central projecting gabled 2 storey porch and flanking projecting gabled wings.
 2½ storeys.
 Entrance front: each floor jettied with moulded bressumers and brackets, and gabled eaves dormers with 3-light leaded casements, barge boards, and lead water spouts between with flanges inscribed 1664 FP.The great hall and the screens passage (complete with the original 'pantry and buttery' doors) date from 1474.
 Lady Elizabeth Marvyn modified and extended the house in 1568, with the installation of a "pendant ceiling" in the original great hall.
 Two carved beams which she had installed in the Green Room are thought to be older and may have been brought from her former residence nearby.

 Lady Marvyn was a prominent Roman Catholic, and the house is noted for its priest holes where recusant Catholics could hide priests.
 An east wing and a Catholic panel was added in 1616.

 The house was further altered in the early eighteenth century.